-The great storm of 1987 was a low pressure storm which passed over Britain in the early hours of the morning on the 16th of October 1987.
+The great storm of 1987 was a low-pressure storm that passed over Britain in the early hours of the morning on the 16th of October 1987.
 It was formed over the Bay of Biscay when a warm front of air from over Africa met a cold front from the north Atlantic.
-There was great controversy over the build up of the storm as no warnings were sent out to the British people until the day before.
+There was great controversy over the build-up of the storm as no warnings were sent out to the British people until the day before.
 The Great Storm of 1987 was infamous for being the worst storm Britain has ever experienced since the Great Storm of 1703.

 The storm hit Cornwall first from the south-west on the night of the 15th causing substantial damage.
 It was believed to have uprooted 14 million trees during its travels over Britain.
-This lead to troubles with communications, trees fell over roads, over telephone wires, and over electricity cables which led to communication problems.
-After the storm, the timber industry was also severely affected due to the huge fluctuation in prices because these trees were being made into timber and sold.
+This led to trees that fell over roads, over telephone wires, and over electricity cables which led to communication problems.
+After the storm, the timber industry was also severely affected due to the huge fluctuation in prices because these fallen trees were being made into timber and being sold.

-Effects: Power Lose, 14 million trees uprooted, General Disruption to daily life
+- Effects: Power Loss, 14 million trees uprooted, General Disruption to daily life

 The Drought of ’76

 The 1976 drought, also known as the 1976 British Isles heat wave, brought not only high temperatures but also a prolonged period of very little rain.
 It caught the people of Britain by surprise as there hadn’t been a drought for a few decades.
-These dry, hot conditions causes major problems e.g. in St. Ives, 250 acres of woodland was burnt luckily not injuries were caused as 250 people were evacuated to a nearby hospital.
+These dry, hot conditions caused major problems.
+For example, in St. Ives, 250 acres of woodland were burnt; luckily no injuries were caused as 250 people were evacuated to a nearby hospital.
 The longest reported time without rainfall was 45 days in Milton Abbas, Dorset.

-Hurricane Katrina, a large Category 5 Atlantic hurricane, was among the deadliest hurricance’s to have ever reached the United States.
+Hurricane Katrina, a large Category 5 Atlantic hurricane, was among the strongest and deadliest hurricanes to have ever hit the United States.
 It was formed over the gulf of Mexico before travelling north-east.
-It then travelled over Florida as a category 3 hurricane reaching very warm waters on the other site, it then ‘re-charged’ or gained more energy.
+It then travelled over Florida as a category 3 hurricane reaching very warm waters, it then ‘re-charged’ or gained more energy.
 It then travelled northwards over Louisiana and Houston.
 New Orleans was very badly struck, mainly because of the artificial river levies.